Health Insurance Requirement

 Trinity College requires all enrolled traditional undergraduate students, regardless of site of study, have health insurance coverage.

-.
-All students may voluntarily enroll and purchase this coverage.
+All students will be enrolled and charged for this coverage.

 The TCHC uses a fee-for-service billing model, similar to your home physician’s office.
 There are charges for office visits, laboratory services, and pharmacy items.
 The TCHC will file insurance claims directly to all insurance companies.
 Any and all charges deemed to be the “member responsibility” by your insurance company, such as deductibles, coinsurance, and copay, will be posted to the student’s account for payment.

 To opt out and waive the SHIP please follow this link

 to complete the on-line waiver.

 Students/Parents who want to purchase the SHIP coverage must complete the online enrollment form before the open enrollment deadline of July 31.
 Timely enrollment helps to get your information to the insurance company’s system.
 Until your enrollment is processed by Aetna, you will not be able to use your insurance at a pharmacy and will have trouble accessing your benefits at a doctor’s office or in a hospital. please follow this link

 It is important that ALL students carry insurance cards and prescription cards just as they carry their student identification cards.
 The TCHC will copy the front and back of the insurance card at every visit.
 Should your insurance plan change, please provide your student with a current updated insurance card if no card is available at the time of the visit we will file a claim with the company you completed the waiver with and all unpaid charges will be applied to the student account.